 Textile Designer: Career Profile, Job Outlook, and Education Requirements

-A textile designer blends artistic and production techniques to create patterns for apparel and other fabric products to meet market and functionality demands.
+A textile designer is a professional who blends artistic and production techniques to create patterns for apparel and other fabric products to meet market and functionality demands.
+This often involves extensive research of the market and fashion trends, and working with other professional designers when creating designs.
+Like many other fashion designers they often create a distinct theme for their designs.
+The use of computer design programs is also often crucial.
 The following chart provides an overview of what you need to know about entering this field.

 |Degree Required||Bachelor's degree|